mloporchio/Tutorial-ICBC2025/README.md

 The code is organized into two main modules:

-- `Bilinear`: This module contains an example showing how to instantiate a bilinear accumulator scheme using the Cryptimeleon Java library.
+- `bilinear`: This module contains an example showing how to instantiate a bilinear accumulator scheme using the Cryptimeleon Java library.

-- `Spatial`: This module contains code for the implementation of a Merkle R-tree, an authenticated data structure that can be used to store and query spatial data efficiently.
+- `spatial`: This module contains code for the implementation of a Merkle R-tree, an authenticated data structure that can be used to store and query spatial data efficiently.

 # Requirements